coralogix/telemetry-shippers/otel-agent/ecs-ec2/README.md

 This guide shows the process for deploying Open Telemetry to ECS to fascilitate the collection of logs, metrics and traces.

+### Image

+This implementation utilises a wrapper image (__coralogixrepo/otel-coralogix-ecs-ec2__) which is based on the official Open Telemetry Contrib image.
+The wrapper image is used to dynamically apply the Open Telemetry configuration at runtime from an environment variable.

 ### Required

 - [AWS credentials must be configured](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html)